fastovetsilya/ProbGBT/README.md

 The calibration feature in ProbGBT uses conformal prediction to ensure that the predicted confidence intervals have the correct coverage probability.
 Here's how it works:

 1. **Calibration Set Creation**:
+   - During training, a calibration set is required to compute nonconformity scores
+   - ProbGBT supports two approaches for obtaining this calibration set:

+     a) **Automatic Splitting** (when `calibration_set=None`):
-   - During training, a portion of the data is reserved for calibration
+     - A portion of the training data is reserved for calibration (`calibration_size` parameter, default: 0.2)
-   - This can be either a split from the training data (specified by `calibration_size`) or a separate provided dataset (`calibration_set`)
+     - The data is randomly shuffled (controlled by `random_seed`)
+     - The first `calibration_size` fraction becomes the calibration set
+     - The model is trained on the remaining (1-`calibration_size`) fraction
+     - This approach is simple but reduces the effective training set size

+     b) **Separate Calibration Set** (when `calibration_set=(X_cal, y_cal)`):
+     - You provide a pre-defined calibration dataset
+     - The model is trained on the full training set
+     - Calibration is performed using the provided calibration set
+     - This approach is better when you have sufficient data or for time series where random splitting is inappropriate
+     - The calibration set should ideally come from the same distribution as the training data

 2. **Nonconformity Scores**:
    - For each quantile level α, the model computes nonconformity scores on the calibration set